reazwrahman/thermostat_frontend/README.md

 needs to be started from CLI.

 - To fix this problem, I have copied the index.html from the root directory and moved it one directory up (and changed a couple of the directory references).
-If you are working off of a zip file, then you have this file structure already.

-- Navigate one directory up from the root of the Github repo (aka: ..thermostat_frontend), and you should see a single index.html file there.
+This copy of index.html can be found in a folder called "backup" in the root directory.
+If you choose run the site with Python Server, you would have to copy the backup/index.html and paste in one directory above the the root(thermostat_frontend).
+Directory tree:

+>index.html  (run python server from here)
+>....thermostat_frotnend (git root directory)

 - Make sure you have Python(3.x) installed